-Thomas Doherty is an engaging public speaker who has presented talks and workshops to professional organizations, universities, businesses, and community groups.
+Thomas Doherty is an engaging public speaker who has presented talks and workshops to professional and governmental organizations, universities, businesses, and community groups.
 The hallmarks of Thomas Doherty’s talks include his ability to connect with diverse individuals, honor their values, and promote creativity and empowerment.
-Thomas can speak to topics such as “personal sustainability” (looking at personal health, energy and motivation from a sustainability lens), positive effects of nature activities for creativity and productivity, outdoor and wilderness activities for personal restoration, and understanding and working with diverse world views about environmental issues.
-See Thomas Doherty’s Video Page.

 Anatomy of a Talk: Master of Two Worlds (M2W)